schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 By combining background information, tutorials, and advanced examples with the extracted docstrings, these reference manuals become a useful starting point for new users of a software package.
 For example, in the case of CADET-Process, the documentation can be found on [Read The Docs](https://readthedocs.org/projects/cadet-process), an online platform for hosting and publishing software documentation that also supports *Sphinx*.
-The documentation is automatically updated when changes are made to the source code, ensuring that the documentation is always up-to-date and accurate (see {numref}`section %s<ci_cd>`).
+The documentation is automatically updated when changes are made to the source code, ensuring that the documentation is always up-to-date and accurate (see {numref}`ci_cd`).
 This makes it easier for both new and experienced users to access the information they need, ultimately leading to better code quality and more efficient development.